Sound studies: Literary Sound Studies

 Literary scholars have long considered the sound of poetry, plays, and oral storytelling, which remains a key aspect of the field's approach to sound.
 Conversations about the aurality of literature have also long been central for literary scholars who study Black writers and thinkers, particularly how Black artists in the Americas and the Caribbean incorporated diasporic forms of oral storytelling and performance practices into their written texts, defying attempts by white enslavers to ban both African cultural practices and written literacy for enslaved people.
 Henry Louis Gates's conception of the "trope of the talking book" and the doublevoicedness of Black American texts in The Signifying Monkey (1988) are examples of Black literary studies' engagement with textual sonics.
 Literary works frequently referenced by sound studies scholars working in the Black diasporic tradition include Frederick Douglass's Narrative of the Life of Frederick Douglass, W.E.B.
 Du Bois’s The Souls of Black Folk (1903), Zora Neale Hurston’s Their Eyes Were Watching God (1929), and Ralph Ellison’s Invisible Man (1956).

 Some key interventions that literary sound studies has made involve the importance of cultural and historical specificity to interpreting sound in print,the deep connections between musical composition and literary forms, and the role of the novel as a uniquely suited literary form for representing soundscapes and historical modes of listening and interpreting sound.
+Julie Huntington uses the phrase "texted sound" to represent how literary works offer sonic experience.
+Carter Mathes describes how the sonic appears in printed works as "literary sound."
+Alexander Weheliye describes novels with intensified sonic experiences as "literary sound recordings" and Jennifer Lynn Stoever uses "aural imagery" to describe literary representations of sound that authors intend to activate their readers' inner hearing, similar to how musicians "sight read" notes.
+Njelle Hamilton has offered the term "phonotope" to understand how novels represent and narrate music and musical listening, particularly in the Caribbean.